kivlor/ludum-dare-35/LOG.md

 #### 12:11

-Been doodleing ideas in PS Sketch, going to start coding some of the primitives.
+Been doodling ideas in PS Sketch, going to start coding some of the primitives.

 #### 13:14